 Fire’s Out is an eclectic mix of tracks highlighting the singer’s ability to bend genre.
 From Past My Prime, a song refuting societal pressure to Aimless Lee, a classic cowboy tale, this LP covers everything from folklore to hard-hitting existential anxieties.

-“ The Cara Louise Band creates a style of country-rock that showcases the alternating moods of strength and frailty in its singer’s voice.”
+“ Cara Louise creates a style of country-rock that showcases the alternating moods of strength and frailty in its singer’s voice.”

 — Riverfront Times